 The Centre for Advanced Study (CAS) is welcoming a new cohort of scholars to Oslo as the 2018/19 academic year begins.

 How do religions go extinct?
-How are societies organised around collective actions?
+How do different media create a collective and shared time?
 What is a proof?

 These are only a handful of the many questions that scholars will work together to answer as the 2018/19 academic year at the Centre of Advanced Study (CAS) begins on Wednesday, 15 August.

-This year, CAS will welcome 43 scholars from 30 colleges and universities in 11 countries.
+This year, CAS will welcome nearly 50 scholars from more than 30 colleges and universities in about a dozen countries.
 Their fields of expertise span from algebraic K-theory to modern Japanese history.
 Some are working toward a Ph.D.
 Others have decades of experience in academe.

 CAS' primary objective is to strengthen fundamental research by providing these outstanding scholars with the opportunity to collaborate on projects across disciplinary and national boundaries.
 The 2018/19 CAS projects exemplify that mission:

 Read more about the projects below, and click through to read the full abstracts and learn about the participating scholars.